-Young people living in residential care should have a care plan that is based on their needs as an individual, including their cultural needs.
-They should have access to all the services they need, such as therapies, psychiatry and behavioural support.
+Adults living in residential care should have a care plan that is based on their needs as an individual, including their cultural needs.
+They should also have access to all the services they need, such as therapies, psychiatry and any behavioural support they need.
 Some residential homes are simply too large to readily provide personalised support.
 Councils should look instead for small-scale options that offer people a good quality of life.

-Within residential care, medication should not be an alternative to good behaviour support.
-If medication is given, or physical interventions such as restraint is used, families should be able to ask why.
+Within residential care, medication should not be given as an alternative to good behavioural support.
+If medication is given, or physical intervention such as restraint is used, families should be given adequate information and enabled to ask why.